kevinsteves/pan-python/doc/panxapi.rst

   - certificate
   - *others* (see XML API Reference)

+ ``--import`` *category*
+  Perform the ``type=import`` import file API request.

+  *category* specifies the type of file to import:

+  - certificate
+  - configuration
+  - keypair
+  - license
+  - *others* -
+    `use the API Browser <https://docs.paloaltonetworks.com/pan-os/11-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/explore-the-api/use-the-api-browser>`_
+    to see a full list of import categories

+  The **--name** option is used to specify the file name.

+  The **--ad-hoc** option is used to specify additional import arguments, for example:

+  - certificate-name
+  - format
+  - passphrase

  ``--log`` *log-type*
   Perform the ``type=log`` retrieve log API request with the **log-type** argument.